History

 According to the records, the grain mill already stood on its location since the end of the 18th century.
 In the land registry of 1811, the mill is listed with GM: grain mill, which was thatch-covered with a wooden back wall.
 When Garretsen takes over the mill, there are many names of the mill attendants who had worked there carved into the wooden beams.

-Hannes (known as JB), the great grandfather of the present CEO, Herman Garretsen, was a teacher in Arnhem.
+Hannes (known as JB), great grandfather of Herman Garretsen, was a teacher in Arnhem.
 In 1886 he heard that the estate called ‘De Ulenpas’ was looking for a new tenant for the windmill with bakery and farm in Drempt.
 He was interested.

 1887